Contribution Guide

 Make sure you have a GitHub account.

-Fork the Tetragon repository to your GitHub user or organization.
+Fork the Tetragon repository

-Turn off GitHub actions for your fork as described in the
+(Optional) Turn off GitHub actions

-This is recommended to avoid unnecessary CI notification failures on the fork.
+for your fork.
+This is recommended to avoid unnecessary CI notification

-Clone your ${YOUR_GITHUB_USERNAME_OR_ORG}/tetragon
+Clone your fork

-, and set up the base repository as upstream
+and set up the base repository as upstream

 remote: